 Pump Operators tend, control, or operate power-driven, stationary, or portable pumps and manifold systems to transfer gases, oil, other liquids, slurries, or powdered materials to and from various vessels and processes.

-Pump Operators with little to no experience tend to make between $26200 and $31690 while the more experienced ones make over $58890 per year.
+Pump Operators with little to no experience tend to make between $28930 and $34740 while the more experienced ones can earn over $58000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pump Operator is to move to a higher paying state like GA.
-Right now, the highest paying states for Pump Operators are GA, MT, CO, WI and MN.
+One of the easiest ways to increase your salary as a Pump Operator is to move to a higher paying state like IN.
+Right now, the highest paying states for Pump Operators are IN, AL, CA, UT and IL.

-3 other factors that can increase your salary as A Pump Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Pump Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Pump Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Pump Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons